-♦ ELECTRICITIES of NC
+SELECTRICITIES of NC

 CLICK HERE

 To see a list of OUR MEMBERS

 Discover the Plasma is a collaboration between Grifols, Johnston County Schools, and Johnston Community College that brings real-world science curriculum to every eighth grader in Johnston County Schools.
 Using virtual labs, videos, and other engaging tools, students learn about plasma and the life-saving plasma-derived medications being made at the Grifols plant in the public power town of Clayton-the largest in the world producing plasma medications.
 Along with that education, Chris Johnson, Director of Johnston County Economic Development, says students can connect the dots between what they're doing in the program and a career making \$70,000-\$80,000 a year.
-The JOCO WORKS program, sponsored by Novo Nordisk, Johnston County Public Schools, and Johnston Community College is a two-day career fair that enables every Johnston County eighth grader to be exposed to the county's top employers across a range of industries.
-Chris says the program dives deep into all aspects of the industries.
-"When you think of life sciences or pharmaceutical, you think of somebody sitting there making pills," he says.
+JOCO WORKS, a program of the Triangle East Chamber of Commerce and sponsored by Novo Nordisk, is a two-day career fair that introduces Johnston County eighth graders to the county's top employers across a range of industries.
+The program is supported by education, business, civic, and government partners and provides in-depth industry insight.
+"When you think of life sciences or pharmaceutical, you think of somebody sitting there making pills," Johnson says.
 We may not think of the machines involved, the robotics, or the facilities management.
 The fair shows students that there's "so much beyond the chemistry part of it," he says.
 For bio-manufacturing companies looking to locate or expand in North Carolina, these and other innovative training programs provide assurance that a skilled and ready workforce can continue to drive success well into the future. •